macinspiresedu/python/list-dictionary-for.md

 Briefly touch on key-value deletion.

 ## For Loops with Lists
-Introduce students to for loops using the lists (not range).
+Introduce students to for-loops using the lists (not range).

 ### Exercise
 Have students make as big a list as possible.
 Instruct them to create